a-type/verdant/packages/create-app/templates/full/README.md

 ### A Node server

-The server handles user management and lo-fi syncing.
+The server handles user management and Verdant syncing.

 - uses Prisma (`/packages/prisma`) to manage storing user accounts in SQLite
 - authenticates users with Google OAuth
-- integrates with Stripe to restrict lo-fi sync to only users with a valid subscription
+- integrates with Stripe to restrict Verdant sync to only users with a valid subscription

 ## How to deploy